ThemeFuse/Unyson-Documentation/extension/seo/index.rst

 SEO
 ===

+This extension will enable you to have a fully optimized WordPress website by adding optimized meta titles, keywords and descriptions.
-The SEO extension doesn't have any functionality that is reflected visually in the front end.
+It doesn't have any functionality that is reflected visually in the front end.
 It offers additional functionality for its sub-extensions, like :ref:`tags` module.

 .. contents::
     :local: